ampproject/amphtml/extensions/amp-story/amp-story.md

 </amp-story-grid-layer>
 ```

-#### Links in amp-story-grid-layer

-We support inline links `<a>` as a descendant of `amp-story-grid-layer`.
-Whenever a link is tapped a tooltip will be shown - deferring the corresponding action until the user taps again in the tooltip.

 #### Interactive components

 We support embedding components such as `<amp-twitter>` inside `amp-story-grid-layer`.
 By default they are not interactive in the story (i.e. tapping on them will not have any effect), but by using the `interactive` attribute, you can make them be fully interactive.